A step by step Arch Linux installation guide

 - It is more configurable and, as a result, it boots faster.

-In its turn, the GUID Partition Table (GPT) is more advanced than MBR partitions that is used in the legacy installation.
+Also, I will use a GUID Partition Table (GPT).
+It is more advanced than a master boot record (MBR) partitions.
 It works with volumes larger than 2TB and supports up to 128 partitions.
+However, if you decide to do the legacy installation, use the MBR table.

-So, let’s get started with detailed Arch Linux UEFI installation guide.
+So, let’s get started with the detailed Arch Linux UEFI installation guide.

 Before you start